Department of Labor Logo United States Department of Labor

 How to Become a Civil Engineer

-Civil engineers need a bachelor’s degree in civil engineering, in one of its specialties, or in civil engineering technology.
-They typically need a graduate degree and licensure for promotion to senior positions.
-Although licensure requirements vary by state, civil engineers usually must be licensed if they provide services directly to the public.
+Civil engineers typically need a bachelor’s degree in civil engineering or a related field to enter the occupation.
+They typically need a state-issued license if they provide services directly to the public.

 Pay